Preschool for All: Multnomah County

 Preschool for All

-Preschool for All’s goal is to serve all three and four-year-olds as quickly as possible, while maintaining quality and a commitment to equity.
-The plan includes strategies to grow the program to full capacity at a sustainable pace, while acknowledging existing system capacity constraints and avoiding unintended consequences for providers of color, small businesses, and the existing child care market place—especially infant and toddler care.
-Based on the Preschool for All Task Force recommendations, the Preschool for All plan prioritizes adding capacity for children and families with the least access to a preschool now.
+Preschool for All’s goal is to serve all 3- and 4-year-olds as quickly as possible, while maintaining quality and a commitment to equity.
+The plan includes strategies to grow the program to full capacity at a sustainable pace, while acknowledging existing system capacity constraints and avoiding unintended consequences for providers of color, small businesses, and the existing child care marketplace, especially infant and toddler care.
+Based on the Preschool for All Task Force recommendations, the Preschool for All plan prioritizes adding capacity for children and families with the least access to a preschool today.

 Options That Work for Every Family